-- Be informed of financial aid deadlines for submitting the necessary applications and supporting documents. - 2.
-Expect equitable treatment under the College's policy prohibiting discrimination on the basis of race, creed, age, sex, handicap, or national origin - Expect that all information reported by you and/ or your family will remain confidential and cannot be released without your written consent according to FERPA. - 4.
-Examine records in the Financial Aid Office which relate to your financial aid file according to FERPA, within two weeks of request. - 5.
-Know on what basis your financial need was determined such as the elements considered in estimating your cost of attendance and expected family contribution. - Request a review of any decision you feel warrants consideration due to circumstances beyond your control. - 7.
-Know the cost of attendance. - 8.
-Know how much aid you are eligible for by semester and when/how it will be disbursed. - 9.
-Be informed of financial aid programs which are available to you. - 10.
-Be informed of the financial aid awarding procedure. - 11.
-Know the terms of any employment programs you are offered. - 12.
-Be informed of the College's refund policy. - 13.
-Know Mesalands' definition and determination of Satisfactory Academic Progress. - 14.
-Know our appeals process.
+- Be informed of financial aid deadlines for submitting the necessary applications and supporting documents. - Expect equitable treatment under the College's policy prohibiting discrimination on the basis of race, creed, age, sex, handicap, or national origin. - Expect that all information reported by you and/ or your family will remain confidential and cannot be released without your written consent according to FERPA. - Examine records in the Financial Aid Office which relate to your financial aid file according to FERPA, within two weeks of request. - Know on what basis your financial need was determined such as the elements considered in estimating your cost of attendance and expected family contribution. - Request a review of any decision you feel warrants consideration due to circumstances beyond your control. - Know the cost of attendance.

+- Know how much aid you are eligible for by semester and when/how it will be disbursed. - Be informed of financial aid programs which are available to you. - Be informed of the financial aid awarding procedure. - Know the terms of any employment programs you are offered. - Be informed of the College's refund policy. - Know Mesalands' definition and determination of Satisfactory Academic Progress. - Know the Mesalands Community College appeals process.